How to Choose an Engagement Ring | Tips from a Jeweller

 The best approach is the one that feels right for you

-A Complete Surprise Engagement
+A Complete Surprise Proposal with the Engagement Ring

 Look at their existing jewellery – Do they wear simple, minimal pieces, or do they love bold, vintage designs?
 Also take note of what colour metal their current jewellery is.

-Quality Considerations – A well-crafted, custom-made engagement ring generally offers better value for money than mass-produced options due to the cost cutting practices listed above.
+A well-crafted, custom-made engagement ring generally offers better value for money than mass-produced options due to the cost cutting practices listed above.

+Deciding how much to spend on an engagement ring is highly personal, each budget is determined by age, income, stage of relationship and stage of life.
 The traditional "two-month salary" rule is outdated—there are no fixed rules for how much to spend.
 Instead, consider:

 Realistic Engagement Ring Budget Ranges